 Remember, if you do not choose the direct deposit option when you file your initial application or weekly certification application (formerly known as a weekly continued claims report), you will automatically be sent a card.
 Your bank card should arrive 7-10 days after you report for your first payable week of unemployment insurance benefits.

-Using your ReliaCard Visa debit card is easy.
+Using your ReliaCard is easy.
 Your card works much like other prepaid or debit cards.
 Use it wherever Visa is accepted – online, over the phone, at grocery stores, retail stores, restaurants, medical offices and other establishments.

-There are three ways to get cash with your ReliaCard Visa:
+There are three ways to get cash with your ReliaCard:

 Make sure to know your available balance.
 The teller will not have access to this information.
 Ask the teller for a cash withdrawal in the amount you wish to withdraw.
 Keep your receipt and keep track of your remaining balance.